 CFP: Normative Business Ethics Workshop Series of the Carol and Lawrence Zicklin Center for Business Ethics Research

-Legal Studies and Business Ethics Department, The Wharton School, The University of Pennsylvania
+The Wharton School, Department of Legal Studies and Business Ethics, University of Pennsylvania

 Philadelphia, United States

-Over the 2018-2019 academic year, the Carol and Lawrence Zicklin Center for Business Ethics Research at the Wharton School, University of Pennsylvania, will be convening a regular works-in-progress series for scholars working in normative business ethics (NBE).
-In particular, we are interested in papers pursuing business ethics issues from a normative perspective, or papers in moral or political philosophy with implications for the market, distributive justice, labor relations, the role of business in society, etc.
+Over the 2019-2020 academic year, the Carol and Lawrence Zicklin Center for Business Ethics Research at the Wharton School, University of Pennsylvania, will convene a regular works-in-progress series for scholars working in normative business ethics (NBE).
+In particular, the Series will workshop papers pursuing business ethics issues from a normative perspective, or papers in moral or political philosophy with implications for the market, distributive justice, labor relations, the role of business in society, etc.

 Call for Abstracts